simbricks/simbricks/doc/user/howto.rst

   $ cd experiments
   $ python run.py --verbose --force <path_to_your_module.py>

-While running, you can interrupt the experiment using CTRL+C in your terminal.
+While running, you can interrupt the experiment using Ctrl+C in your terminal.
 This will cleanly stop all simulators and collect their output in a JSON file in the directory ``experiments/out/<experiment_name>``.
 These are the necessary basics to create and run your first experiment.
 Have fun.

 .. literalinclude:: /../experiments/pyexps/simple_ping.py
   :linenos:
-  :lines: 25-
+  :lines: 29-
   :language: python
   :name: simple_ping_experiment
   :caption: A simple experiment with a client host pinging a server, both are
     connected through a network switch.
 The setup of the two hosts could be simplified by using
-    :func:`~simbricks.orchestration.simulator_utils.create_basic_hosts`.
+    :func:`simbricks.orchestration.simulator_utils.create_basic_hosts`.

 .. _sec-howto-nodeconfig: